survivejs/webpack-book/manuscript/introduction.md

 Web browsers have been designed to consume HTML, JavaScript, and CSS.
 The simplest way to develop is simply to write files that the browser understands directly.
 The problem is that this becomes unwieldy eventually.
 This is particularly true when you are developing web applications.

-There are multiple ways to approach this problem.
-You can start splitting up your JavaScript and CSS to separate files.
-You could load dependencies through `script` tags.
-Even though this is better, it is still a little problematic.
+The naïve way to load JavaScript is simply to bundle it all into a single file.
+Eventually this won't be enough.
+You will need to start to split it up to benefit from caching.
+You can even begin to load dependencies dynamically as you need them.
+As an application develops, the complexity of handling it grows.

-If you want to use technologies that compile to these target formats, you will need to introduce preprocessing steps.
+Webpack was developed to counter this problem.
+It handles all the aforementioned problems.
+It is possible to achieve the same results using different tools and build the processing workflows you need.
+In fact, that can be often enough.
 Task runners, such as Grunt and Gulp, allow you to achieve this, but even then you need to write a lot of configuration by hand.

 ### How Webpack Changes the Situation?